-All service drives, alleyways, parking lots, and any real or personal property owned or controlled by Arkansas Tech University, and which is physically located within the Russellville city limits or elsewhere, shall fall under the jurisdiction of the Department of Public Safety.
-The Arkansas Tech Department of Public Safety maintains a strong working relationship with federal, state and local police agencies as Public Safety officers work closely with these agencies including the Russellville Police Department, Pope County Sheriff's Office, Arkansas State Police, and Fifth Judicial Task Force.
+All service drives, alleyways, parking lots, any real or personal property owned or controlled by ATCC and which is physically located within the Russellville city limits or elsewhere, shall fall under the jurisdiction of the Department of Public Safety.
+Public Safety officers work closely with other federal, state, and local law enforcement agencies including the Arkansas State Police, Fifth Judicial Task Force, Russellville Police Department, and Pope County Sheriff's Office.

-The Department of Public Safety also maintains Mutual Aid Agreements, under the laws of Arkansas, with the Pope County Office of Emergency Management, Russellville Police Department, Pope County Sherriff's Office, and surrounding agencies.
+The Department of Public Safety also maintains Mutual Aid Agreements, under the laws of Arkansas, with surrounding agencies.
 These agreements allow each department to provide assistance, when necessary, for the purpose of investigating alleged criminal incidents.